We're now more than a decade past the Women’s Health

 There is a wealth of natural alternatives to HRT, including a huge variety of herbs,

-flax seed, soy, exercise, stress reduction, and optimal nutrition that can make
+flax seed, exercise, stress reduction, and optimal nutrition that can make a huge

-a huge impact when weaning off or trying to avoid HRT.
-In fact, we’ve created our
+impact when weaning off or trying to avoid HRT.
+In fact, we’ve created our Health

-our Health Package specifically for women who want to get off of HRT safely using
+women who want to get off of HRT safely using these natural alternatives.

 Natural measures work synergistically to help relieve symptoms and balance your